Extra-special quotients of surface braid groups and double Kodaira fibrations with small signature: Geometrical application: diagonal double Kodaira fibrations

 \section{Geometrical application: diagonal double Kodaira fibrations}

-Recall that a \emph{Kodaira fibration} is a smooth, connected holomorphic fibration $f_1 \colon S \to B_1$, where $S$ is a compact complex surface and $B_1$ is a compact complex curve, which is not isotrivial.
-The genus $b_1:=g(B_1)$ is called the \emph{base genus} of the fibration, whereas the genus $g:=g(F)$, where $F$ is any fibre, is called the \emph{fibre genus}.

-\begin{definition} A \emph{double Kodaira surface} is a compact complex surface $S$, endowed with a \emph{double Kodaira fibration}, namely a surjective, holomorphic map $f \colon S \to B_1 \times B_2$ yielding, by composition with the natural projections, two Kodaira fibrations $f_i \colon S \to B_i$, $i=1, \,2$. \end{definition} The aim of this section is to show how the existence of diagonal double Kodaira structures is equivalent to the existence of some special double Kodaira fibrations, that we call \emph{diagonal double Kodaira fibrations}.
-We closely follow the treatment given in \cite[Section 3]{Pol20}.
+The aim of this section is to show how the existence of diagonal double Kodaira structures is equivalent to the existence of some special double Kodaira fibrations (see the Introduction for the definition), that we call \emph{diagonal double Kodaira fibrations}.
+We closely follow the treatment given in \cite[Section 4]{Pol20}.

 With a slight abuse of notation, in the sequel we will use the symbol $\Sigma_b$ to indicate both a smooth complex curve of genus $b$ and its underlying real surface.
 By Grauert-Remmert's extension theorem and Serre's GAGA, the group epimorphism $\varphi \colon \mathsf{P}_2(\Sigma_b) \to G$ described in Proposition \ref{prop:varphi} yields the existence of a smooth, complex, projective surface $S$ endowed with a Galois cover